apache/thrift/doc/specs/thrift-rpc.md

 ## Comparing binary and compact protocol

-TODO: complete this section

-In the binary protocol the field header is always 3 bytes long.
-In the compact protocol the field header packs a lot more cleverness.
-In most cases it is 1 byte long.
-In special cases it can grow to 2 or 3 bytes.
-When your field-ids are very large it can even grow to 4 bytes.
+The binary protocol is fairly simple and therefore easy to process.
+The compact protocol needs less bytes to send the same data at the cost of additional processing.
+As bandwidth is usually the bottleneck, the compact protocol is almost always slightly faster.

 ## Compatibility